Skip to contents

 #> $modelName

-#> [1] "Multivariate Random walk with accelerating rate of evoluton (R matrix with off-diagonal elements)"
+#> [1] "Multivariate model: Random walk with accelerating rate of evoluton (R matrix with off-diagonal elements)"

 #>